-- Qualify to obtain a college or career school education, either by having a high school diploma or General Educational Development (GED) certificate, or by completing a high school education in a homeschool setting approved under state law. - Be enrolled or accepted for enrollment as a regular student in a degree program. - Pell eligible students must be enrolled in at least 3 credits; Direct Loan recipients must be enrolled in at least 6 credits. - Be registered with Selective Service, if you are a male (you must register between the ages of 18 and 25). - Be a US citizen or permanent resident. - Sign certifying statements on the Free Application for Federal Student Aid (FAFSA) stating that: - you are not in default on a federal student loan and do not owe a refund on a federal grant and - you will use federal student aid only for educational purposes. - Maintain satisfactory academic progress. - Demonstrate compliance with applicable federal laws. - Meet NY State residency requirements (New York State financial aid programs only).
+- approved under state law. - Be enrolled or accepted for enrollment as a regular student in a degree program. • - 6 credits. - Be a US citizen or permanent resident. • - Sign certifying statements on the Free Application for Federal Student Aid (FAFSA) stating that: • you will use federal student aid only for educational purposes. - Maintain satisfactory academic progress. - Demonstrate compliance with applicable federal laws. - Meet NY State residency requirements (New York State financial aid programs only).